sebcrozet/kiss3d/README.md

 * `enter`: look at the origin (0.0, 0.0, 0.0).

 ## Compilation
-You will need the last rust compiler from the `master` branch.
+You will need the last nightly build of the [rust compiler](http://www.rust-lang.org).
 If you encounter problems, make sure you have the last compiler version before creating an issue.

 The simplest way to build **kiss3d** and all its dependencies is to do a